alexxug/python_data_analysis/README.md

-# python_data_analysis
+# Python Data Analysis

-This repository currently contains three Jupyter notebooks about following data analysis jobs.
+This repository contains Jupyter notebooks related to following data analysis work.

 1. Analysis of 911 call data from Kaggle.
 2. Analysis of stock prices from Google Finance.
 3. Analysis of Stroop Effect